← return to docs

 Generally speaking, we define a replication as "an experiment which is done to test an effect claim made in prior research." (following Nosek & Errington, 2020)

-In our replications database we distinguish three types of replications:
+In our replications database we distinguish four types of replications:

 direct — This is when a previously published experimental procedure is repeated as closely as possible to see if the same result can be obtained.
 Of course, there are always some unavoidable differences (different participants, different lab, different time period).